Standard Commercial Lease Terms

 Make sure these things are clearly spelled out before signing a lease

 Before you sign a commercial lease spend time reading every word.
-If you do not understand a term in the lease ask for clarification from a lawyer or knowledgeable disinterested party.
+Ask for clarification from a lawyer or knowledgeable disinterested party if you do not understand a term in the lease.
 Relying on the landlord or a listing agent to explain their lease is not a great idea because they could mislead you intentionally, or may not understand the lease themselves.

 Have the landlord do repairs before you sign a lease.
-If work (i.e., upgrades) is to be done after you take occupancy be sure this is detailed in the lease including work completion times.
+If work (i.e., upgrades) is to be done after you take occupancy, this should be detailed in the lease, including work completion times.
 You do not want a landlord to make promises and then have your business shut down for weeks at a time because of ongoing work.

 When you have negotiated thoroughly and are truly ready to sign a lease, I repeat my previous advice: read every single word.
 Be sure the lease contains at least all of the following information (it may help you to check items off this list as you read the lease):

-- Name of the landlord and their contact information or the name of the company representing the landlord.
+- Landlord Name and contact information, or the name of the company representing the landlord.
 Who you make the agreement with affects your legal remedies if there are any problems.

 - Name of the person or company leasing the space (you).
 If the lease is in your name, you will be personally responsible for the terms of the lease.

-- The start date and duration of the lease.
+- Lease start date and duration.
 Note: Do not sign a five-year lease if at all possible!

-- The amount of the deposit required by the lease and if it is refundable.
+- Deposit amount required and if it is refundable.
 Will you have to pay cleaning or painting fees when you vacate?
 If so, how much?

-- The monthly rent, including how much you will pay, how it is calculated, and what it does and does not cover.
+- Monthly rent, including how much you will pay, how it is calculated, and what it does and does not cover.

 - Additional fees you might have to pay (percentage of profits, parking lot maintenance - anything you might have to pay on top of the monthly rent).